lupa95/terraform-provider-passwork/docs/data-sources/password.md

 - `id` (String) The Id of the password entry.
 Either `id` or `name` must be set.
 - `name` (String) The name of the password entry.
 If `id` is not supplied, password will be searched by name (best effort).
 Either `id` or `name` must be set.
+- `vault_id` (String) The Id of the vault, which the password entry should be searched in.
+Only applicable if `name` is supplied and `id` is not supplied.

 ### Read-Only